General Terms and Conditions

 1.21.
 PSP means an entity that offers e-Commerce merchants the ability to accept a wide variety of payment methods, such as credit cards, bank transfers, direct debits, etc. via their gateway and offer risk management services;

 1.22.
-Reserve Account means an amount of funds designated by PSP or acquirer in its sole discretion that must be maintained by acquirer and funded by Merchant in order to protect PSP’s and acquirer’s risks related to Transactions and the services provided pursuant to this Merchant Agreement;
+Reserve Account means a guarantee amount designated by PSP or acquirer in its sole discretion in a form of set money amount held at Paynetics’s bank account that must be funded by the Merchant in order to protect PSP’s and acquirer’s risks related to Transactions and the services provided pursuant to the Agreement;

 1.23.
 Qualified Transactions shall mean: (i) Visa and MasterCard retail transactions in which the Card is swiped; (ii) Visa Card Not Present telephone, mail or Internet Transactions processed with Address Verification Service (AVS); or (iii) MasterCard telephone, mail or Internet transactions or (iv) Transactions that are part of a special registered program approved by the Card Associations;